 Mexico City is a street art lover’s paradise, with enormous urban artworks lurking round practically every corner, no matter what neighbourhood you happen to find yourself in and that’s great for me, because, long story short, I LOVE taking photos of the most eye-catching, colourful and sometimes downright weird Mexico City street art I can find.
 Even so, I don’t claim to have even scratched the surface of this sprawling capital’s flourishing street art scene.
 In fact, it’s worth mentioning now, so as not to disappoint, that I don’t have any Xochimilco street art represented in this piece (yet) because I’ve not explored the area well enough, despite it being considered the birthplace of Mexican street art.

 So, if you’re wondering where to find the best street art in Mexico City, then this post can help you hone in on the areas that are the most filled to the brim with gorgeous wall paintings that are worthy of that iconic street art chilango hashtag.
-Plus, I’ll be regularly updating it as I stumble across more fantastic Mexico City street art in the coming months.
+Plus, I’ll be regularly updating it over the coming months.

 Even if you’re not in Mexico City though, you can scroll away and take a virtual tour of some of the world’s best street art without even leaving your bedroom.
 I don’t judge.